 In Baidi City, there also displays the mysterious Cliff Coffins.
 Cliff-burial is a unique burial, through which the ancient people placed the coffins into secluded and inaccessible steep precipices.
 The coffins, most of which are made out of a single-log, are typically rectangular, and a few of them are in the shape of a boat.
 The cliff burial in China may have relations with some ethnic minority groups in ancient times.
 The cliff-coffins in the Three Gorges are mainly found on the steep precipices and cliffs along the Qutang Gorge, the Wu Gorge, the Xiling Gorge, the Tiankeng-Difeng Scenery Site and the Shennong Stream.

 Jon Miksis, a popular tourism blogger from Boston, USA, told iChongqing that the Three Gorges tour impressed him a lot.
 He said, “It’s interesting to learn about the Yangtze river about not only its cultural and historical impacts but also its economic impacts to Chinese people going thousands of years back.
 On top of that, it’s the remarkable nature you have here.
-I’m very happy to see the three Gorgeous today.”
+I’m very happy to see the three Gorges today.”

 Among the group, Ditlev Tamm, the director of the Danish fund for cultural exchanges with China, visited the Three Gorges over 20 years ago.
 This is the second time he came to the tour.
 He said, “I love culture and history, and I really like here.
 Chongqing has changed a lot.
 The whole area also changed.
 I hope we can do some cultural exchanges with Chongqing and with this area.”